Current Fraud Trends

 As these sophisticated attacks are discovered by merchants or law enforcement, companies have been posting press releases and helpful information on their corporate websites.
 We are currently monitoring the following compromises;

-Albertsons - If you used your card between June 22, 2014 and July 17, 2014 at an affected Albertsons location, you will receive a letter from Community Bank.
+Albertsons - Albertsons has updated their corporate website with information on an additional incident to obtain card information.
+If you used your card between the dates of August 27, 2014 and September 21, 2014 at an affected Albertsons location, you will receive a letter from Community Bank.
 We are sending you a replacement card; in the meantime you may still use the debit side of your card and enter your PIN # for transactions or simply use it at an ATM until your new card arrives.
-Albertsons has posted additional information on their website; http://www.albertsons.com/recent-update/
+Albertsons has posted additional information on their website; https://www.albertsons.com/recent-update/

 Home Depot - If you used your card between April 1, 2014 and September 11, 2014 at an affected Home Depot location, you will receive a letter from Community Bank.
 We are sending you a replacement card; in the meantime you may still use the debit side of your card and enter your PIN # for transactions or simply use it at an ATM until your new card arrives.
 The Home Depot has posted additional information on their website; https://corporate.homedepot.com/MediaCenter/Pages/Statement1.aspx